-This serious concern is multiplied by the fact that since 2009, timber rattlesnakes from separate populations in eastern, central and western Massachusetts have been found to have significant disease identified as fungal dermatitis.
+This serious concern is multiplied by the fact that since 2009, timber rattlesnakes from separate populations in eastern, central, and western Massachusetts have been found to have significant disease identified as fungal dermatitis.
 This disease has been previously documented by scientists as a cause of morbidity and mortality in both captive and free-ranging viperidae [venomous viper taxon] snakes.

-In 2012, Disney’s Animal Kingdom provided $6000 for a pilot program to help develop the protocols that would be needed for a larger scale project.
-Then the partners received an $81,300 Northeast Regional Conservation Needs Grant in early 2013 for the assessment and evaluation of the prevalence of the fungal dermatitis in New England timber rattlesnake populations.
+In early 2013, the collaborators received an $81,300 Northeast Regional Conservation Needs Grant for the assessment and evaluation of the prevalence of the fungal dermatitis in New England timber rattlesnake populations.

 In 2014, the RWP Zoo veterinary and conservation departments in partnership with state biologists finished the two-year federally funded study doing research to learn more about the fungus, and determine how prevalent the fungus is in New England Populations.
 This work was featured on “Ocean Mysteries” with Jeff Corwin in November of that year.

 Wildlife disease studies in natural populations are becoming increasingly important in aiding wildlife management and conservation.
 Many infectious agents pose a threat to wildlife populations, and there is a growing body of literature documenting disease outbreaks that are effecting populations and even extirpated species.